Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Oxbow Bene Terra Eco-Straw Pelleted Wheat Straw Small Animal Litter

 Pelleted litters are a godsend for small animals like rabbits.
 They make cleaning easier with a product that does a better job of absorbing waste.
 We also liked that the litter is safe to use.
 Inevitably, everything makes it into a rabbit’s mouth.
-That makes the Oxbow Bene Terra Eco-Straw Pelleted Wheat Straw Small Animal Litter our pick for the best product.
+That makes the Oxbow Bene Terra Eco-Straw Pelleted Wheat Straw Small Animal Litter our pick for the best and safest product.

 12. Litter Scoop